Just Another Day...

 "Just Another Day..." is a single released from Queen Latifah's 1993 third studio album Black Reign.
 The song was written by Queen Latifah and Apache.
 The CD single version features New Jack Swing remixes by Teddy Riley and Lil' Chris Smith of Blackstreet.
-There are a total of 2 promo CD singles, 1 official Maxi CD and a Cassette Single, 1 official vinyl single, and 2 promo vinyl singles.
-The song was recorded in New York City.

 "Just Another Day..." peaked at no. 54 on the Billboard Hot 100 during the week of April 2, 1994, and remained on the chart for 11 weeks.

 The song recounts a seemingly average day in Latifah's neighborhood, which she refers to as the "hood".
 While Latifah's neighborhood may be dangerous, with stray bullets and the presence of police, Latifah is proud of where she is from and asserts that her neighborhood will be ok regardless of the what happens.
-The first line of the first verse ("well it's a beautiful day in the neighborhood, a beautiful day in the neighborhood") is a play on the infamous children's television show song, "Won't You Be My Neighbor?" from Mister Rogers' Neighborhood.
+The first line of the first verse ("well it's a beautiful day in the neighborhood, a beautiful day in the neighborhood") is a play on the children's television show song, "Won't You Be My Neighbor?" from Mister Rogers' Neighborhood.

 Sampling

 The song contains uncredited samples of Herb Alpert's "Making Love in the Rain" and Slick Rick's "Hey Young World".
 Logic's 2011 mixtape Young Sinatra interpolates Latifah's song in "Just Another Day (In My Mind)".
 The song was also featured in the 1994 HBO documentary Gang War: Bangin' In Little Rock about street gangs in Little Rock, Arkansas.

+Fat Joe's non-album single "Another Day" draws inspiration from "Just Another Day...".